Social anxiety disorder (social phobia)

 First choices in medications

-Several types of medications are used to treat social anxiety disorder.
-However, selective serotonin reuptake inhibitors (SSRIs) are often the first type of medication tried for persistent symptoms of social anxiety.
-Your doctor may prescribe Paroxetine (Paxil) or Sertraline (Zoloft).
+Though several types of medications are available, selective serotonin reuptake inhibitors (SSRIs) are often the first type of drug tried for persistent symptoms of social anxiety.
+Your doctor may prescribe paroxetine (Paxil) or sertraline (Zoloft).

 The serotonin and norepinephrine reuptake inhibitor (SNRI) venlafaxine (Effexor XR) also may be an option for social anxiety disorder.

 To reduce the risk of side effects, your doctor may start you at a low dose of medication and gradually increase your prescription to a full dose.
 It may take several weeks to several months of treatment for your symptoms to noticeably improve.